OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 to the output dataset.
 Values are a set of numbers as per (:ref:`gdal_translate`)``pixel,line,easting,northing[,elevation]``.
 Multiple entries may be included.
 This can also be seen as an equivalent of running `gdal_translate -of VRT -gcp pixel1 line1 easting1 northing1 [elevation1] -gcp pixel2 line2 easting2 northing2 [elevation2] ... -gcp pixelN lineN eastingN northingN [elevationN]`.

+The effect of the ``if`` option (added in GDAL 3.7) is to specify the format/driver name/s to be attempted to open the input file (:ref:`gdal_translate`).
+Values may be repeated separated by comma This can also be seen as an equivalent of running `gdal_translate -of VRT -if DRV1 -if DRV2 ... -if DRVN`.

 The options may be chained together separated by '&'.
 (Beware the need for quoting to protect the ampersand).